X icon white, transparent background.

 Request a Demo

-Telling an employee they didn’t get the promotion they wanted is challenging, but a transparent and well-prepared conversation will help them build a promising path toward future opportunities.
+Telling someone they didn’t get a promotion is challenging, but a transparent and well-prepared conversation will help them build a promising path toward future opportunities.
 This article discusses best-practice tips and suggestions to consider before, during, and after your discussion.

 🌟 Make better promotion decisions with Leapsome